 The happiest and most successful boys are those who take a keen interest in the world around them.
-The 'MECCANO MAGAZINE' is the ideal paper for these boys.
+The 'MECCANO MAGAZINE' is ideal for these boys.
 Month by month its pages are filled with attractively-written articles, splendidly illustrated from actual photographs.

-The subjects include Engineering in all its branches, Railways, Road Transport, Aeroplanes and Shipping.
-Inventions and Scientific Discoveries are described in simple language.
+The subjects include Engineering in all its branches, Railways, Road Transport, Aeroplanes and Shipping, Inventions and Scientific Discoveries are described in simple language.
 Everything is dealt with in an attractive and straightforward style, and with an accuracy that has won for the Magazine the enthusiastic approval of the engineering, technical and scientific world.
-Special sections are devoted to Model-building with Meccano, fun with Dinky Toys and the operation of realistic Miniature Railways; and Stamp Collecting forms still another important feature.
-Competitions of all kinds, and of a variety to suit every reader, are announced each month.
+Special sections are devoted to Model-building with Meccano. fun with Dinky Toys and the operation of realistic Miniature Railways; and Stamp Collecting forms still another important feature.
+Model-building Competitions open to all owners of Meccano Outfits, are a special feature.